At a Glance

 The insurance laws administered by the Insurance Department are set forth in Title 38a of the Connecticut General Statutes.
 They are divided into 28 chapters, each addressing a separate area of insurance regulation and insurance-related entities and products.

 The Consumer Affairs Unit receives, reviews, and responds to complaints and inquiries from Connecticut residents concerning insurance-related problems, and serves as a mediator in claim disputes to determine if statutory requirements and contractual obligations within the Commissioner’s jurisdiction have been met.
-During fiscal year 2007 - 2008, the unit responded to almost 6,000 formal complaints, handled over 21,000 phone calls, and provided consumer education though distribution of over 1,200 informational pamphlets and booklets.
-As a direct result of this Unit’s involvement, $1,713,103 was recovered by Connecticut consumers during the fiscal year.
+During fiscal year 2008 - 2009, the unit responded to almost 6,350 formal complaints, handled over 27,750 phone calls, and provided consumer education through distribution of over 811 informational pamphlets and booklets.
+As a direct result of this Unit’s involvement, $2,481,078 was recovered by Connecticut consumers during the fiscal year.

 The Market Conduct Unit conducts on-site examinations of insurers’ and licensed producers’ books and records as they relate to coverage written for Connecticut citizens and commercial enterprises.
 Additionally, the unit monitors the conduct of medical utilization review companies to ensure that they operate in compliance with the Managed Care Act and other applicable statutes and regulations.

-The Fraud Licensee Investigative and Compliance Unit was recently combined from resources within the department to provide focus and synergy in our investigative and fraud efforts.
-This unit receives complaints alleging fraud committed against insurers, individual licensees (agents), as well as health plans, and, as appropriate, refers such allegations for criminal investigation or for regulatory or civil action.
+The Fraud Licensee Investigative and Compliance Unit receives complaints alleging fraud committed against insurers, individual licensees (agents), as well as health plans, and, as appropriate, refers such allegations for criminal investigation or for regulatory or civil action.
 It also handles the licensing and investigation of Bail Bonds activity, Medical Discount Plans, Pharmacy Benefit Managers, Preferred Provider Networks and Viatical Insurers for compliance with our statutes, while issuing licenses and registrations to conduct these businesses where warranted.
 This Unit facilitates the efforts of the insurance industry, law enforcement, and federal or state officials in the investigation and prosecution of insurance fraud committed in Connecticut.

 The Financial Regulation Division monitors the financial condition of domestic and foreign insurance companies, health care centers and fraternal benefit societies authorized to do business in Connecticut.
 The analysis and compliance staff accesses financial information directly from the National Association of Insurance Commissioners’ (NAIC) database and, in many instances, the field examination staff can electronically access company data files to perform substantive testing.
-The Division has a priority-based approach to analysis and examination that is designed to provide timely identification of potential solvency concerns, and facilitate earlier regulatory intervention.
+The Division has a priority-based/ risk based approach to analysis and examination designed to provide timely identification of potential solvency concerns, and facilitate earlier regulatory intervention.